t1gu1/flutter-starter/README.md

 ## /helpers/

-Tips: The google excel way is sooo nice.
+Tips: The google excel way is so nice.
 Use that update_localizations script!

 **validator.dart** — contains some validation functions for our form fields.